princefishthrower/chrisfrew.in/src/content/blog/magento-2-geo-ip-redirect-using-ipstack/index.md

 ## The Router

-In our router we'll only need to inherit from a basic `RouterInterface`.
+In our router, we'll only need to inherit from a basic `RouterInterface`.
 The router logic looks like this:

 ```php
 <?php